-In 1946 she was the first Black to receive a regular contract with a major American opera company and made her debut with the New York City Opera, singing the title role in Puccini's Madama Butterfly.
-During the next six years, she performed Nedda in Ruggiero Leoncavallo's Pagliacci, Mimi in Giacomo Puccini's La Bohème, and the title role in Giuseppe Verdi's Aida.
+In 1946 she was the first Black to receive a regular contract with a major American opera company.
+She debuted with the New York City Opera, singing the title role in Puccini's Madama Butterfly.
+For six years, she performed Nedda in Ruggiero Leoncavallo's Pagliacci, Mimi in Giacomo Puccini's La Bohème, and the title role in Giuseppe Verdi's Aida.
 Williams sang throughout the United States and Europe with various other opera companies.
 In 1951 she sang Bess in the landmark first complete recording of Gershwin's Porgy and Bess.

 Williams was the first Black Professor of Voice appointed to the voice faculty of what is now known as the Indiana University Jacobs School of Music in 1977.
 In 1984, the first African American instructor was at the Central Conservatory of Music in Beijing, China.
-In 1995 she was an inaugural recipient of the National Opera Association's "Lift Every Voice" Legacy Award, honoring the contributions of African Americans to the field of opera.
+In 1995 she was an inaugural recipient of the National Opera Association's "Lift Every Voice" Legacy Award, honoring African Americans' contributions to the opera field.
 In 1996 was honored as an Outstanding African American Singer/Pioneer by Harvard University.

 In 1997, Williams became a Professor Emerita of Voice at Indiana University Jacobs School of Music.
 Her career as one of the pioneering African American singers was profiled in Aida's Brothers and Sisters: Black Voices in Opera, a PBS documentary first broadcast in February 2000.
 Williams was also profiled in the 2006 PBS documentary The Mystery of Love.
 She was one of eight women honored by the Library of Virginia during Women's History Month in 2007 as part of its Virginia Women in the History project.

-In 2009, a "Tribute to Camilla Williams" program was held in New York City's Schomburg Center's Langston Hughes Auditorium, sponsored by the New York City Opera and the Schomburg Center for Research in Black Culture, and on September 4, 2009, she was awarded the prestigious President's Medal for Excellence by Indiana University.
+In 2009, a "Tribute to Camilla Williams" program was held in New York City's Schomburg Center's Langston Hughes Auditorium, sponsored by the New York City Opera and the Schomburg Center for Research in Black Culture.
+On September 4, 2009, Indiana University awarded her the prestigious President's Medal for Excellence.
 In 2011 The Edwin Mellen Press published her autobiography “The Life of Camilla Williams, African American Classical Singer, and Diva.”

 Camilla Williams died on January 29, 2012, at her Bloomington, Indiana, home, surrounded by family and friends.
 Her husband, Charles T. Beavers, one of the principal attorneys for civil rights leader Malcolm X, predeceased her.